QubitPi/hashistack/docs/blog/2024-02-23-github-secret/index.md

 exposed a great security risk because illegal usage could simply leak any credentials to public by `cat`ing that credential file out

-So the problem, or what [hashicorp-aws] is trying to solve here, is
+So the problem, or what [hashistack] is trying to solve here, is

 - being able to keep credentials, whether it's string values or values stored in files, **secure**, and
 - allowing team member to easily **manage** those credentials